 In the fourth quarter of 2019, we invested \$5.0 million, in the form of preferred stock, in Medically Home Group, Inc. ("Medically Home"), a healthcare technology-enabled services company.
 To determine the appropriate accounting treatment for our investment, we performed a VIE analysis and concluded that Medically Home does not meet the definition of a VIE.
 We also reviewed the characteristics of our investment to confirm that the preferred stock is not in-substance common stock that would warrant equity method accounting.
 After we reviewed all of the terms of the investment, we concluded the appropriate accounting treatment for our investment in Medically Home to be that of an equity security with no readily determinable fair value.
 We elected to apply the measurement alternative at the time of the purchase and will continue to do so until the investment does not qualify to be so measured.
 Under the measurement alternative, the investment is carried at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or similar investment in Medically Home.
 On a quarterly basis, we review the information available to determine whether an orderly and observable transaction for the same or similar equity instrument occurred, and remeasure the fair value of the preferred stock using such identified transactions, with changes in the fair value recorded in consolidated statement of operations.
-As of March 31, 2021, the carrying amount of our preferred stock investment was \$6.7 million.
+During the six months ended June 30, 2021, there has been no impairment, nor any observable price change related to our investment.
+As of June 30, 2021, the carrying amount of our preferred stock investment was \$6.7 million.